Visiting someone in prison

 Subject to the availability of facilities:

-• A convicted prisoner over the age of 18 is entitled to make at least 1 telephone call per week to a member of their family or to a friend.
+- A convicted prisoner who is 18 or over is entitled to make at least one telephone call per week to a family member or friend

-• A convicted prisoner under the age of 18 is entitled to make at least 2 telephone calls per week to a member of their family or to a friend.
+- A convicted prisoner under 18 is entitled to make at least 2 telephone calls per week to a family member or friend

-• A remand prisoner is entitled to make at least 5 telephone calls per week to a member of their family, or to a friend, and as many telephone calls as are reasonably necessary for the purpose of managing their property or business affairs.
+- A remand prisoner is entitled to make at least 5 telephone calls per week to a family member or friend, and as many telephone calls as are reasonably necessary for the purpose of managing their property or business affairs

 In strictly limited circumstances, where a governor has grounds to believe that a phone call may compromise the health and safety of a prisoner or member of the community, they may order that a call be monitored, recorded or prematurely terminated.